 He brought the ship down near an exit and then started leaving the ship before the ramp had finished lowering.
-He didn't have time to bother with the guards, so he simply Force-pushed them out of the way when they started running to intercept him.
+He didn't have time to bother with the guards, so he simply Force-pushed them out of the way when they ran to intercept him.
 The medcenter was only a short distance from the hangar bay, and the guards outside the doors did not try and stop him from entering.
 Pooja must have told them of his expected arrival.

 He found Luke had been moved into a sterile surgery, where three medical droids were tending to his injuries.
 Pooja and the young man stood in a viewing area, separated from the surgery by a wall and several windows.
 They both turned as Vader entered the room.

 "What are they doing?"
 Vader demanded, staring through the windows.
 He had to fight to stop himself from barging into the surgery.